tfatykhov/WinkRedNode/README-Bluemix.md

 ### Updating the application
-Open your command line program, change to the folder where the the folder named for your application was crated, and run the `cf push MyWinkNodeRed` command:
+Open your command line program, change to the folder where the the folder named for your application was created, and run the `cf push MyWinkNodeRed` command:

 <img src='images/12.png'/>